audioxide/data/README.md

 ---
 created: 2020-04-22T00:00:00Z   # Can be inferred from the filename
 modified: 2020-04-22T00:00:00Z  # The created date will be used in unspecified
-slug: the-slug-url              # Can be inferred from the filename
+slug: the-slug-url              # Can be inferred from the filename -- on reviews follows artist-name-album-name format
 title: The Slug URL             # Can be inferred from the slug in the filename
 type: article                   # Can be inferred from the filename
 tags:                           # Optional